SpatialTranscriptomicsResearch/st_spot_detector/README.md

 A modern browser with HTML5 support is required for the front-end interface.
 The web app has been tested on the lastest version of Chrome and Firefox.

 ## Usage

+If you want to use deploy the ST Spot detector locally on your computer you can use this [singularity](https://github.com/SpatialTranscriptomicsResearch/st_aligner_singularity) container.
+Otherwise follow the deployment instructions below.

 ### Download
 1. Clone the repository